 Make sure you give yourself the medicine at the right time.
-DO NOT stop taking antibiotics even when you begin to feel better.
-If you do not take all of your medicine, or take it at the wrong time, the germs may become harder to treat.
+DO NOT stop the antibiotics even when you or your child begins to feel better.
+If all of the medicine is not taken, or it is taken at the wrong time, the germs may become harder to treat.
 The infection may come back.

 If you or your child has diabetes, it is very important to keep your or your child's blood sugar under control.